stfc-aeg/fem-ii-embedded-system/README.md

 # fem-ii-embedded-system
-contains the elements to generate an embedded system from scratch.
+This repository contains the elements to generate an embedded system from scratch.

 This repository includes the following projects / directories: